claytonwramsey/fiddler/README.md

 executable `target/release/fiddler_engine` (or
 `target/release/fiddler_engine.exe` for Windows users).

-Fiddler uses a feature from the as-yet unstable 1.63 edition of Rust, so you will need to use the nightly version.
-If you do not have the nightly compiler as your default, add `+nightly` to your build command.
+Fiddler uses features from relatively new versions of Rust, so you may need to update your installation of Rust to compile Fiddler.
+To do so, you can simply invoke `rustup update`.

 ## Future plans